 In truth, a rex cat is no different from any other cat and produces allergen like all other cats*.
 They are not hypoallergenic by any means, as claimed by some.
 Then why do some people seem to have no allergic reaction to rex cats?
 There is no simple answer to this question at this time, and more research is required to get the answers needed.
 One possible hypothesis is that as rex cats have less hair to shed, they simply deposit less allergen-laced hair around the home.
 But, whatever the reasons some allergic people seem to tolerate them.

 From personal studies and observations by Margaret Lawrence in the UK, she found that around 10% of people allergic to cats tolerate rex cats.
-Please, before you race out and look for a rex cat, remember you should always test your allergies by visiting home or catteries that only own rex cats, and test continuously over several weeks or months.
+Please, before you race out and look for a rex cat, remember you should always test your allergies by visiting a home or catteries that only own rex cats, and test continuously over several weeks or months.
 As you don’t want the poor little kitten to be re-homed if you find out you are allergic to him or her.
 Don’t let your new cat become another statistic at a shelter.

 Ways to reduce allergens in the home and on the cat

-- Washing your cat 2 times a week has shown to help reduce the allergen levels.
+- Washing your cat 2 times a week has been shown to help reduce the allergen levels.
 Ensuring that you wash and rinse it well.
 Studies have shown that the accumulation of Fel d1 on the skin is restored within two days.

-- Fel d 1 levels on the skin of the cat are dramatically higher in the facial area than the chest.
+- Fel d 1 levels on the skin of the cat are dramatically higher in the facial area than in the chest.
 Make sure you wash that face well.

-- The use of allergy wipes such as Allerpet has proved effective in reduces cat allergens on the cat and thus your home (studies showed that it was effective for around 80% of its users).
+- The use of allergy wipes such as Allerpet has proved effective in reducing cat allergens on the cat and thus your home (studies showed that it was effective for around 80% of its users).